Mark Foley scandal: Emails

 In 2005, Foley sent five emails to a 16-year-old former page from Monroe, Louisiana who had been sponsored by Rep. Rodney Alexander (R-LA).
 They were the first messages to be made public in the scandal.
-Among other things, Foley asked for a photo of the page, his age and birthday, and what he wanted for a birthday present.
-Foley observed that another male page (to whom he had also written) was "in really great shape ... i am just finished riding my bike on a 25 mile journey ..."
-The page forwarded the e-mails to a colleague in Alexander's office, saying "this really freaked me out", and repeating the word "sick" 13 times in a row to describe the photo request.
-The page asked "if you can, please tell Rodney [Alexander] about this", and in addition, mentioned a female page who had been warned about a congressman who "hit on" interns.
+Among other things, Foley asked the page for his photo, his age and birthday, how school was going for him, and what he wanted for a birthday present.
+Foley also observed that another male page (to whom he had also written) was "in really great shape ... i am just finished riding my bike on a 25 mile journey ..."
+The page forwarded the emails to a colleague in Alexander's office, saying "this really freaked me out", and described Foley's request for a photo by repeating the word "sick" 13 times in a row.
+The page asked his colleague "if you can, please tell Rodney [Alexander] about this", and additionally mentioned a female page who had been warned about a congressman who "hit on" interns.

-ABC News reported on October 5 that in 2002, Foley e-mailed one page with an invitation to stay at the congressman's home in exchange for oral sex.
+ABC News reported on October 5 that in 2002, Foley emailed one page with an invitation to stay at the congressman's home in exchange for oral sex.
 The page, who was 17 years-old at the time, declined the offer.
-The same report stated that he e-mailed another with a request for a photograph of his erect penis.
-Another former page reported that he saw sexually explicit e-mails sent to one page from his page class of 2001–2002, and learned of "three or four" pages from that class who received similar e-mails.
+The same report stated that he emailed another with a request for a photograph of his erect penis.
+Another former page reported that he saw sexually explicit emails sent to one page from his page class of 2001–2002, and learned of "three or four" pages from that class who received similar emails.